hotdoc/hotdoc/documentation/markdown_files/the-markdown-pages.markdown

 `grep "data-extension" built_doc/html/python_index.html`, which should show :
 `<div data-extension="python-extension" class="page_container" id="page-wrapper">`

-> Note: In that example, the "well-known-name" is `python-index` and the
-> command-line argument to let the extension know about the sub-index filename
-> is `python-index` too.
-The path for the sub-index will be treated
-> as relative to the main index.
+In that example, the "well-known-name" is `python-index` and the command-line argument to let the extension know about the sub-index filename is `python-index` too.
+The path for the sub-index will be treated as relative to the main index.

+You can of course have the python index be the top level index in the sitemap.

 ### Add symbols to pages